 Other forms of presentation include sketches, diagrams and photographs.
 Photographs are only acceptable if they are annotated in a way that makes their relevance to the research clear.
 In each case conventions are expected such as titles and a key where appropriate.

 The step up with presentation of data for the different levels of achievement is based on the accuracy and effectiveness of the presentations not the quantity of them.
 For Achievement one map, one or more forms of statistical and one or more visual presentations are required.
 Each piece of presented data must show use of correct conventions used.
-For Merit the number of presentations are the same but accuracy is expected so it may be necessary to refer to raw data to check for this.
+For Merit the number of presentations are the same but accuracy is expected, so it may be necessary to refer to raw data to check for this.
 The presentations must show accurate application of appropriate conventions.
 For Excellence the step up is ‘effective’ presentation.
 This means that they clearly answer the research question.
 If 2 or more places are compared in a graphic form then they should be presented side by side at the same scale so the differences can be easily shown.
 Alternatively the differences are graphed separately.
 It may also use a combination of data types such as using a statistical map or a cross section showing the summary of the findings spatially.
 While this will depend on the nature of the research effectively presented data show a deeper understanding of the elements and/or interactions evident in the research or the spatial context.

 STAGE 5: EXPLAIN FINDINGS